Shopify/kubeaudit/docs/auditors/capabilities.md

 --------------------------------------------

 -- [error] CapabilityAdded
-   Message: Capability added.
+   Message: Capability "CHOWN" added.
 It should be removed from the capability add list.
-If you need this capability, add an override label such as 'container.audit.kubernetes.io/container1.allow-capability-chown: SomeReason'.
+If you need this capability, add an override label such as'container.audit.kubernetes.io/container1.allow-capability-chown: SomeReason'.
    Metadata:
       Container: container1
 ```